bilalafzalshafi/smogon-tournament-predictor/README.md

 3. Enable "Developer mode" in the top-right corner
 4. Click "Load unpacked" and select the folder containing the extension

-### From ZIP File
-1. Download the latest release ZIP file
-2. Extract the ZIP file to a folder
-3. Follow steps 2-4 above

 ## Usage

 1. Navigate to a Smogon tournament prediction form